 Author: Karin VanZant, Vice President, Social Determinants of Health & Health Equity

-Let’s start with CMS – the first thing that pops up in a google search of “CMS health equity” is its newly released Framework for Health Equity, posted November 10, 2022.
+Let’s begin with CMS.
+When you search “CMS health equity” on Google, the first result is its Framework for Health Equity.
+This framework is dedicated to five priorities aimed at reducing health disparities and will guide the agency’s efforts for the next decade.
 The framework is focused on five priorities for reducing disparities in health and will inform the Agency’s efforts for the next ten years.
 These priorities include:

 - Expanding the collection, reporting and analysis of standardized data